juancastillo0/leto/README.md

 }

 /// Set up your state.
+/// This could be anything such as a database connection.
+///
+/// Global means that there will only be one instance of [ModelController]
+/// for this reference.
+As opposed to [ScopedRef.local] where there will be
+/// one [ModelController] for each request (for saving user information
-/// This could be anything such as a database connection final stateRef = ScopedRef<ModelController>.global( (scope) => ModelController(
+/// or a [DataLoader], for example). final stateRef = ScopedRef<ModelController>.global( (scope) => ModelController(
     Model('InitialState', DateTime.now()),